imandev989/imandev989/README.md

 # My Bio
 <img align="center" src="https://raw.githubusercontent.com/imrrobat/imrrobat/d1b244e170d2b75fdda3efd499eaaf163f7a617c/images/github-contribution-grid-snake.svg" />

 <h3 align="left"> I’m Iman Namazi with over three years of experience .
 My main skill is MERN Stack development.
 I can create mobile cross-platform apps with Flutter, and I have good familiarity with Linux as a SysAdmin.
-Additionally, I can work with some MCUs like NodeMCU, Arduino, and Raspberry Pi. </h3>
+Additionally, I can work with some MCUs like NodeMCU, Arduino, and Raspberry Pi. i have over 12 yers old of exprience as a software enginner </h3>

 <!--
 # My Skills